Yoga For Runners:

 Keep your pose, attempt to breath slowly and with each breathe attempt to reach a bit further.

 The Toe Squat

-together.
-Place your hands and knees on your yoga mat, with your toes faced
+Stoop down with your legs and feet marginally separated.
+To make it a little harder, place them closer together.
+Place your hands and knees on your yoga mat, with your toes faced down behind you.

-Thanks for stopping by, and as always please share your thoughts, so we can all improve our daily lives with yoga and knowledge!
+Thanks for stopping by and as always, please share your thoughts, so we can all improve our daily lives with yoga and knowledge!
 Please share our posts on social media and stop by again soon!